SpectralCascade/soupbuild/README.md

 You can add custom platforms and modes (e.g. Debug or Release) which can then be customised to suit your needs.
 An example is included in the root directory of [plumbing_disaster](https://github.com/SpectralCascade/plumbing_disaster) named `build.soup`.

-## Option flags:
+## Options:
+- `--build-config="path/to/config/file/example.soup"` provide a path to a specific build configuration file.
+- `--init` reinitialises the work directory.
 - `--quiet` means only the task result and stdout from subprocesses are shown.
+- `--skip-deps` skips the dependency retrieval and setup processes.
-- `--task-only` means that the task is run without any pre-task setup processes.
+- `--task-only` means that the task is run without any pre or post-task processes.
-- `--init` reinitialises the work directory.